silcwb-git/NodeFlix/README.md

-# Vidly
+# NodeFlix
 👋 Howdy!

-- Imaginnary Services for renting out movies in NodeJS.
+- The imaginnary Services for renting out movies in NodeJS.

 ## Features
+- I use Express in the project
 - I use Nodemon to watch for changes in files and automatically restart the node process.
 - Joi package is used to perform input validation.